matthias-blomme/ad-project-document/book/src/poc/poc.md

 | Sensitive information (server) | Implement secure handling of sensitive information, such as API keys, passwords, or personal data.
 Take a look at dotnet user secrets and how to pass **env** files to a Docker service.
 The end goal is to have no sensitive information in the repositories. | 2 |
 | End-to-end tests (server) | Implement end-to-end tests that cover critical user journeys in your application.
 The testing suite must be executed with a single click or command. | 2 |
 | Web API authentication | Implement authentication for your web API using JWT tokens.
 Ensure that only authenticated users can access certain endpoints and that user roles and permissions are properly managed. | 2 |

+## Publicly Accessible API
+Document your publicly accessible API according to the OpenAPI specification. <br>This will be taught in the "Information Systems" module.

+Remember that you are documenting the **entirety of the concept** here. <br>The objective is to consider which aspects of your solution you will expose to the public and how. <br>Not all endpoints or channels written in the API specification will be implemented.
+The implemented endpoints depend on the POC scope.

+Endpoints not belonging to the POC must return a 'not implemented' error.

 ## Bonus Grades
 Projects that go the extra mile will be awarded bonus points. <br>This is a scoring measure that is applied on top of the already existing score, ignoring any penalties that may be in effect.